pandemic tales from the dark side of dystopia

 He carefully coasted the powerless vehicle past the pumps and stopped in front of the open bay outside the service center.
 He hopped out, waved at the man inside.

-“Hey, man,” a tall coffee colored man in faded denim and a white tee shirt came out to greet him.
+“Hey, there,” a tall coffee colored man in faded denim and a white tee shirt came out to greet him.
 “You having car trouble?”

 Matty shook his head.
 “Wish I could say otherwise.
 Seem to have lost power.”

 Elaine, truly hungry for the first time since the poo bag incident, wandered over to the diner.
 She pulled open the door and stepped into the 1950s.

 The jukebox in the corner was playing a doo-wap tune she almost recognized.
 Just as she took a seat at the long sit-down Formica counter with polished silver chrome edging, Betsy came out of the kitchen to greet her.
 She walked by a booth where a boy and a younger girl were sitting, doing schoolwork.